Frontier Central School District: Frontier High School

 Frontier Central High School is on Bayview Road in the north-central area of the district.
-It replaced Blasdell High School on Madison Avenue in 1955, which had been in operation as such since 1894.
+It replaced Blasdell High School on Madison Avenue on September 7, 1955, which had been in operation as such since 1894.
 Students from the ninth through twelfth grades attend the school.
 The school has 1,363 students and a 12:1 student-to-teacher ratio.

-At the high school, students are offered the opportunity to take ten Advanced Placement classes, courses from SUNY Erie, Hilbert College and Niagara County Community College (NCCC), and vocational classes with Erie 1 BOCES in nearby West Seneca.
+At the high school, students are offered the opportunity to take ten Advanced Placement classes, courses from SUNY Erie, Hilbert College and SUNY Niagara, and vocational classes with Erie 1 BOCES in nearby West Seneca.
 The school offers over two dozen clubs and activities and over 64 varsity sports teams and began operating a student-run food truck in 2019.

 The high school has expanded three times.
 The first expansion was in 1993 with an eight-room foreign language education wing and secondary gymnasium and the second in 1998 with 23 classrooms.
 The third expansion came in 2013, when capital improvements saw the addition of a new library media center and secured vestibule.
 The renovations were completed in 2014.